 Amenities

-Unlike the bustling Chaweng, life on Mae Nam quiets down after dark.
-Most establishments and shops close, leaving only cafes, restaurants, and street food vendors open.
-Taking a night walk on Mae Nam is not an option—it’s dark and dull.
+Unlike the ever-sleepless Chaweng, the main life at Maenam quietens down with nightfall.
+Most establishments and shops close, only cafes, restaurants and food stalls remain open.
+Simply going out for a night walk at Mae Nam isn’t possible.
+It’s dark and boring.

-However, it offers all the conveniences and services of Koh Samui.
-Banks, ATMs, laundries, equipment rentals, auto and motorcycle services, gas stations, markets, night markets, cafes, restaurants, water dispensers, water pumping stations, Thai shops, and large hardware stores, furniture, and leather workshops—Mae Nam has it all.
+However, it has all the conveniences and services of Koh Samui.
+Banks, ATMs, laundries, vehicle rentals, car and motorcycle repair shops, petrol stations, markets, night markets, cafes, restaurants, water dispensers, water pumping stations, Thai shops and large hardware stores, furniture and leather workshops – Maenam has everything.

-This also adds to its appeal for many visitors.
-There are stand-alone bars on the beach, but most are on hotel premises.
-You can rent kayaks and jet skis, but not in the same quantities as on Chaweng and Lamai, likely due to the family-friendly nature of the beach.
+And this also makes it attractive to many.
+There are standalone bars on the beach itself but they’re mainly on hotel grounds.
+There are kayak and jet ski rentals but not in the same quantities as at Chaweng and Lamai, probably due to the family nature of the beach.

 Nearby attractions include:

-- The Chinese temple in Ban Mae Nam;
+- a Chinese temple in Ban Mae Nam;

 - Secret Falls waterfall;